Interactive Brokers: Operational and trading failures

+In January 2015, following the Swiss National Bank's removal of its minimum exchange rate against the euro, Interactive Brokers said some customers incurred losses in excess of their deposits and that client deficits it might have to cover were about $120 million.

-On 20 April 2020, West Texas Intermediate futures for May delivery plunged to -$40.32 per barrel, marking the first time in history oil futures traded at negative prices.
+On 20 April 2020, West Texas Intermediate futures for May delivery traded at negative prices.
 Many Interactive Brokers clients incurred losses exceeding the equity available in their accounts.
-Following an investigation, in September 2021 the Commodity Futures Trading Commission (CFTC) ordered the company to pay a $1.75 million civil penalty and reimburse affected customers $82.57 million.
-The regulator concluded that Interactive Brokers had received prior warnings about the risk of negative pricing but failed to update or properly configure its electronic trading system.
-As a result, the platform was unable to display negative prices, and minimum margin requirements were not enforced before trades in WTI contracts were executed.
+Following an investigation, in September 2021 the Commodity Futures Trading Commission (CFTC) ordered the company to pay a $1.75 million civil penalty and $82.57 million in customer restitution.
+The regulator found that Interactive Brokers had received prior warnings about the risk of negative pricing but had not adequately configured its electronic trading and margin systems.

-In June 2024, Interactive Brokers recorded a $48 million loss due to a technical malfunction during early trading of Berkshire Hathaway Class A shares on the New York Stock Exchange (NYSE).
-The stock price briefly crashed from $622,000 to $185 per share, triggering a surge in client purchases.
-When trading resumed two hours later, the stock rebounded sharply to $741,941.
-The NYSE subsequently cancelled all trades executed below $603,718.30, leaving Interactive Brokers responsible for covering the majority of client losses.
+In June 2024, Interactive Brokers disclosed a $48 million loss from a malfunction at the New York Stock Exchange that briefly displayed a 99% fall in the prices of several stocks, including Berkshire Hathaway Class A shares.
+Customers bought shares after the displayed plunge, and the broker said the NYSE denied its claims for compensation.